 To be clear, this cost only applies to private Alexa skills that you build for your business.
 Shared devices can be placed in any part of the office for anyone to use.

 For the most part, these devices are left in meeting rooms, lobby areas, kitchens and other shared spaces in the workplace.
 On the other hand, personal devices belong to individual employees who can enroll on Alexa for Business to use these devices to complete personal tasks such as setting reminders, making calls and scheduling meetings.

-If you buy any Alexa skills for your business from other app developers, they will also bake in the Amazon licencing fees accordingly into your monthly subscription.
+If you buy any Alexa skills for your business from other app developers, they will also bake in the Amazon licensing fees accordingly into your monthly subscription.

 Needless to say, the business will also need to invest in whatever amount of Alexa devices that might be needed.

 Now that we know how Amazon Alexa skills for business work and how their pricing works, let’s get to the meat of the problem – tangible, real and amazing Alexa for Business skills that work in an office setting.

 Existing use-cases in business for Alexa devices and skills

 Alexa for Business has an open API feature which means that the potential for Alexa for Business is endless.
 What’s more, creating these skills is not rocket science but as mentioned above, the right Alexa skill developer can help you build the right systems and get everything in place.

 Here are just a few more examples of existing use-cases for Alexa-enabled devices and skills: